hubenchang0515/fdpopen/README.md

 # fdpopen
-A function return fd like popen in stdio.h
+A function return file descriptor in Linux like popen in stdio.h